MiB64/manual/start-stop-reset-games.md

 If you want to play a different game, you can go back to the Game Browser to make your selection by choosing File > End Emulation, or you can go ahead and load it directly from File > Open or the Recent Game menu, even while the old game is running.

-MiB64 will automatically End Emulation of the old game and load and start the new one (without any prompts—be careful!).
+MiB64 will automatically End Emulation of the old game and load and start the new one (without any prompts be careful!).

 <a name="resetting-games"></a>
 ## <center><b>Resetting Games</b></center>
 <b>

 In case you are not familiar with the N64 console, it has a reset button.
-Pressing this is equivalent to turning the power off and back on—it's just smoother and quicker.
+Pressing this is equivalent to turning the power off and back on it's just smoother and quicker.

-Of course there is no direct power button equivalent on MiB64, but the reset is emulated—go System > Reset.
+Of course there is no direct power button equivalent on MiB64, but the reset is emulated go System > Reset.
 Keyboard shortcut: **F1**

 ### Points to note:
-1. There is no prompt to reset, so be careful—it happens instantly.
+1. There is no prompt to reset, so be careful it happens instantly.
 Make sure you save your game if you want to, there is no way to go back (undo).
 2. On reset, MiB64 checks all core settings, so if you have made any changes to the RDS or general options they will take effect now.
 3. After resetting, MiB64 has no memory of any state loads before the reset.
    In other words, the RDRAM (the game's memory space) is totally wiped clean.
-   This is significant if you are using hacks/cheat codes or have core errors—do a native save, reset the game, and load through the game menus.
+   This is significant if you are using hacks/cheat codes or have core errors do a native save, reset the game, and load through the game menus.
    This is a smart dodge that can save you when your states go bad or a combination of cheat codes ruins your game.

 <!-- Footer Navigation Block -->